yugabyte/yugabyte-db/docs/content/latest/secure/authorization/ysql-create-roles.md

 ## 2. Grant roles

 You can grant a role to another role (which can be a user), or revoke a role that has already been granted.
-Executing the `GRANT` and the `REVOKE` operations requires the `AUTHORIZE` permission on the role being granted or revoked.
+Executing the `GRANT` and the `REVOKE` operations requires the `AUTHORIZE` privilege on the role being granted or revoked.

 As an example, you can grant the `engineering` role we created above to the user `john` as follows: